eliram88/Brain_tumor_detection/README.md

 ```bash
 jupyter notebook
 ```
-Open the file Men_women_detection.ipynb and run all cells.
+Open the file Brain_tumor_detection.ipynb and run all cells.